Ahmad al-Muhajir: Migration

 Al-Imam Aḥmad ibn Isa is called al-Muhâjir (emigrant) because he left Basra, Iraq during the Abbasid Caliphate that was headquartered in Baghdad in the year 317H (929 CE).
-His inner sight allowed him to witness the calamities and tribulations that would take place in Iraq.
-He realized the greatness of the sacred trust that he was carrying in his loins.

-Aḥmad ibn Isa left Basra with his wife, his son, Abd Allah, (who preferred to be known as Ubayd Allah) and his grandson from Ubayd Allah (Basri, who was born in Basra).
-With them also was Sharif Muḥammad ibn Sulayman, the grandfather of the Ahdal family and Sharif Aḥmad al-Qudaymi, the grandfather of the Qudaymi family, and a group of 70 people.
-He left his other three sons Muḥammad, Ali and Husayn in Iraq to take care of their wealth and property.
+Aḥmad ibn Isa left Basra with a group of 70 people.
+He left his three sons Muḥammad, Ali and Husayn in Iraq to take care of their wealth and property.

 He first went to Medina and Mecca, and then from Mecca to Yemen in around 319 H. He migrated at a time when there was much internal strife, bloodshed and confusion in Iraq, where a large number of the descendants of Muhammad were persecuted for political reasons by the ruling Abbasids and also because there was turmoil due to revolt against Abbasids ruling by members of the Qaramita.